-The best swimming goggles can mean the difference between a comfortable and enjoyable swim and a frustrating slog that’ll have you rubbing your eyes balls relentlessly.
+The best swimming goggles can mean the difference between a comfortable and enjoyable swim and a frustrating slog that’ll have you rubbing your eyeballs relentlessly.
 At a basic level, a good pair of leisure swimming goggles will fit well without feeling too tight, keep the water out of your eyes and won’t constantly mist up.

 The most affordable goggles usually have clear lenses, which are absolutely fine for the casual fitness swimmer.
 If you pay a little more, you’ll benefit from technologies such as protection from UV rays, glare reduction and lens coatings that adapt to bright light, so you’re not squinting.

-Zone3’s Attack goggles the best swimming goggles right now.
-These are a reliable all-rounder, serving you well for everything from sea swimming to lunchtime pool laps.
-They're also a great option if you struggle finding goggles to fit your face.
+Zone3’s Attack goggles are the best swimming goggles right now.
+These are reliable all-rounders, serving you well for everything from sea swimming to lunchtime pool laps.
+They're also a great option if you struggle to find goggles to fit your face.
 They're the comfiest we tested.
 The oversized foam gaskets fit like a dream for all face shapes and sizes, staying put once tightened enough with no mid-swim adjustments needed.

-To create the best premium swimming goggles right now, ROKA has sliced off the top off its R1 swimming goggles and tilted the lens angle backwards 11 degrees to create what it calls 'Rapid Sight'.
+To create the best premium swimming goggles right now, ROKA has sliced off the top of its R1 swimming goggles and tilted the lens angle backwards 11 degrees to create what it calls 'Rapid Sight'.
 Ideal for triathlons, it means you can sight above the waterline without really lifting your head.
-The goggles are available in nine tints, though claim to be 'optimally tinted' for all conditions
+The goggles are available in nine tints, though they all claim to be 'optimally tinted' for all conditions

-Get that pro swimmer look with these uber-comfortable, leak-free goggles.
+Get that pro swimmer to look with these uber-comfortable, leak-free goggles.
 Socket Rockets take inspiration from the original Swedish goggle, once popular among competitive swimmers.
 Best for recreational use and fitness swimming, the Socket Rockets sit snuggly against your face thanks to rubberized gaskets that stay leak-free.
 Plus, the low-profile design reduces drag to help boost your pace.

-Fans of Socket Rockets rave about the soft the eye gaskets (read: no goggle marks!).
+Fans of Socket Rockets rave about the soft eye gaskets (read: no goggle marks!).
 Even better, the rubber nose bridge makes the fit of the goggles completely customisable.
 Though it’s worth noting that the strap is latex, not silicone like most goggles, so although they’re more flexible, they might not last as long as other goggles.

 Offering up to 180 degrees of vision, a stabilising nose bridge, UV protection and anti-fog lenses, these swimming goggles are great contenders for those looking to hit the pool or lake as part of their exercise regime.
 With several lens tints, colourways and gender-specific sizing, we reckon these goggles are a great choice.
 Kayenne wearers shout about the one-touch buckle adjuster where you simply push the button to achieve a secure fit – no more threading rubber straps through miniature holes.
-What’s more, as the gaskets are larger than average, pressure is spread around your face and not just in the eye area so they’re incredibly comfy.
+What’s more, as the gaskets are larger than average, pressure is spread around your face and not just in the eye area, so they’re incredibly comfy.

-They feature a curved lens to provide swimmers with the best peripheral vision and UV protection which is particularly great if you’re an open water swimmer.
+They feature a curved lens to provide swimmers with the best peripheral vision and UV protection which is particularly great if you’re an open-water swimmer.
 Thanks to their 4 Flexpoint Technology frames, these goggles also should also mould to your face, so you won’t have to keep fiddling with them and risk letting in water.

-Speedo’s Aquapulse Pro goggle is aimed at those doing serious sessions at the pool.
-The stylish, frameless, low-profile design and mirrored lenses gives the wearer that pro swimmer look with increased aerodynamics.
+Speedo’s Aquapulse Pro goggles is aimed at those doing serious sessions at the pool.
+The stylish, frameless, low-profile design and mirrored lenses give the wearer that pro swimmer look with increased aerodynamics.
 Speedo says these goggles feature its most 'advanced goggle technology ever', offering a secure fit like no other and making goggle marks a thing of the past.
 Peripheral vision and clarity are great, thanks to wrap-around lenses, while the sidearm provides better stability and reduces pressure on the head.

-These smart swimming goggles from Form feature an augmented reality display that shows your stats on your eyeline as you swim.
+These smart swimming goggles from Form feature an augmented reality display that shows your stats on your eye line as you swim.
 The heads-up display shows distance, lengths or calories, adding extra stats as you turn, such as pace or stroke rate.
 The display is completely customisable in the app.
-Setup is faff-free and we appreciated the six nose bridges that are included, so you’re bound to find one that fits.
+The setup is faff-free, and we appreciate the six nose bridges that are included, so you’re bound to find one that fits.

 Having made his olympic debut way back at the 2000 Sydney olympic games, Phelps has had over 17 years to find the perfect combination of swimming goggle features.
 From the material used to the fit provided, the XCEED Mirror Goggles should provide the ultimate level of comfort.
 With the finer details including a hydrodynamic head buckle and an anti-fog and anti-scratch lens coating, these goggles are certainly a good buy for any serious indoor swimmer.